Chapter # 5 Paragraph # 2 Study # 11

 - A. The issues involved...

-- 1. Sin "increased" by reason of man's bondage to it.
+- 1. Sin "abounded" by reason of man's bondage to it.

 - a.
-The word used here for "increase" is a word which means "to grow" (numerically).
+The word used here for "abound" is a word which means "to grow" (numerically).

 - b.
 Everything he does is "sin" because he is a "sinner", and the Law pulled the mask off so that all could be identified as sin.
 This introduces the idea of "growth", not in reality, but in perception of reality (i.e., the "reality" grows in the mind of man).